A State-Dependent Dual Risk Model: Main Results

-In this section, we illustrate the ruin probability $\psi(u)$ obtained in Theorem \ref{RuinThm} by some numerical examples.
-The summary statistics of the ruin probability $\psi(u)$ for the case $\lambda(u)=(\alpha u^{\beta}+\gamma)\eta(u)$ with fixed $\alpha=\gamma=1.0$ and $\beta=0.0$, $0.5$, $1.0$, $1.5$ and $2.0$ are given in Figure \ref{RuinProb} and Table \ref{RuinTable}.
-The summary statistics of the ruin probability $\psi(u)$ for the case $\lambda(u)=(\gamma+\frac{\beta}{1+u})\eta(u)$ with fixed $\gamma=1.0$ and $\beta=1.5$, $2.0$, $2.5$, $3.0$ and $3.5$ are given in Figure \ref{RuinProbPoly} and Table \ref{RuinPolyTable}.
-As we can see from Figure \ref{RuinProb} and Figure \ref{RuinProbPoly}, the shape of the ruin probability $\psi(u)$ in terms of the initial wealth $u$ is not necessarily exponential.
+The summary statistics of the ruin probability $\psi(u)$ for the case $\lambda(u)=(\gamma+\frac{\beta}{1+u})\eta(u)$ with fixed $\gamma=1.0$ and $\beta=1.5$, $2.0$, $2.5$, $3.0$ and $3.5$ are given in Figure~\ref{RuinProb}(b) and Table~\ref{RuinPolyTable}.
+As we can see from Figure~\ref{RuinProb}(a) and Figure~\ref{RuinProb}(b), the shape of the ruin probability $\psi(u)$ in terms of the initial wealth $u$ is not necessarily exponential.
 It exhibits a rich class of behaviors as we vary the parameter $\beta$.
 Therefore, the state-dependent dual risk model we have built is much more flexible and robust than many of the classical dual risk models in the literature.